Updated: November 17, 2017

 If you are in the European Union, Switzerland, or other regions with laws governing data collection and use, you agree to the transfer to, processing and storage of your personal information in the United States and other countries, the privacy laws of which may be considered less strict than those of your region.
 This consent applies in addition to other legal grounds for transfer, processing and storage of your personal information, such as for contract fulfillment purposes.

-See the self-regulatory frameworks section for information about our EU/US and Swiss/US Safe Harbor certification.
+See the Privacy Shield Notice for more information about our EU/US and Swiss/US Privacy Shield Certification.

 We will keep personal information about you only as long as we need it: